stian96/web-framework/apidoc/app/App.md

 A string that holds the custom HTML page.

+### 'private Chatroom chatroom'

+Reference variable to a 'Chatroom' application instance.

+### 'private Controller controller'

+Reference variable to a 'Servlet' controller instance.

 #### 'private UserDb userDb'

 A user database object that can be used to get, save and delete users.